 What Are Bylaws for a Corporation?

-The articles of incorporation need to be filed with the state in which you incorporate, but the bylaws do not need to be filed with the state or federal government (unless the corporation is applying for non-profit status), but they should be kept with other corporate records in case of an audit.
+When you start your corporation, you will need to file the articles of incorporation with your state to establish the corporation's existence in that state. you don't need to file the bylaws (unless your corporation is applying for non-profit status), but they should be kept with other corporate records in case of an audit.

-- If the corporation is a stock corporation, information about stockholders and voting of shares of stock, the bylaws also show the number and type of shares and stock classes that the corporation is authorized to issue
+- Information about stockholders and voting of shares of stock, the bylaws also show the number and type of shares and stock classes that the corporation is authorized to issue

-- Information about shareholder meetings, including notification of a meeting and proxy voting
+- Information about shareholder meetings, including notification of a meeting and voting by proxy (voting by giving someone else authority to vote for a shareholder).

 - Annual meeting procedures and requirements for notifying members.
 Every corporation must have at least an annual meeting, so this is an important part of the bylaws

-- Board meetings information, including frequency, location, and protocol
+- Board meeting information, including frequency, location, and protocol

 - Procedure for corporate record-keeping, including rules for preparation and inspection of records and location of the corporate record book